 As with any apprenticeship, holidays are to be taken during the practical part, i.e. during days spent working in the host companies.
 Since university holidays are spent entirely on host company premises, it is possible to take leave during this period.
 Leave should not be taken during the theoretical part of the training.

 Salary and status of the apprentice

 Cross-border apprentices are subject to German labor law.
-He/leave has the same right to annual leave as other employees in his/her host company.
+He/she has the same right to annual leave as the other employees in his/her host company.

 Cross-border apprentices are no longer considered students under the German Social Security system.
-Apprentices now have the status of cross-border worker and can no longer be affiliated with a student mutual benefit insurance company.
+Apprentices now have the status of cross-border worker and can no longer be affiliated to a student social security .
 However, apprentices are still valid holders of student cards, and can still take advantage of the many advantages offered to students through this system.